 With loads of parking options in the central city, you are guaranteed to find a park on your next trip into town.
 Or leave the car at home - grab your bike or jump on the bus.

-- The Christchurch City Council provides eight car parks within the city - two of which have FREE first-hour parking!
+- The Christchurch City Council provides eight car parks within the city.

 - The Crossing car park building offers $2 parking for the first 2 hours.